 Applications will be assessed by an independent Selection Panel against the Assessment Criteria.
 The Selection Panel will assess the written submissions against the above criteria.

-The Panel will prepare a short-list of Finalists from the written applications by 24th July.
+The Panel will prepare a short-list of Finalists from the written applications.
 The selected Finalists will make a short, formal presentation on the morning of the NCWSBA AGM to the Selection Panel and to NCWSBA members.
 This is usually held in the last week of August each year during Wool Week in Melbourne.
 The Selection Panel will then make a final decision and the Award Winner will be announced at the AWIS Wool Week Dinner in Melbourne on the evening of the AGM.

 The short-listed candidates will be expected to attend the NCWSBA Annual General Meeting and the Wool Week dinner.
 The cost of the candidate attending the final interview, the NCWSBA AGM and the Wool Week dinner is to be borne by the candidate’s employer.
 This cost will include travel, accommodation, meals and other Wool Week costs.